ReplayGain: Metadata

 The original ReplayGain proposal specified an 8-byte field in the header of any file.
 Most implementations now use tags for ReplayGain information.
-FLAC and Ogg Vorbis use the REPLAYGAIN_* Vorbis comment fields.
+FLAC and Ogg use the REPLAYGAIN_* Vorbis comment fields.
 MP3 files usually use ID3v2.
-Other formats such as AAC and WMA use their native tag formats with a specially formatted tag entry listing the track's replay gain and peak loudness.
+Other formats such as MP4 and WMA use their native tag formats with a specially formatted tag entry listing the track's replay gain and peak loudness.

 ReplayGain utilities usually add metadata to the audio files without altering the original audio data.
 Alternatively, a tool can amplify or attenuate the data itself and save the result to another, gain-adjusted audio file; this is not perfectly reversible in most cases.
 Some lossy audio formats, such as MP3, are structured in a way that they encode the volume of each compressed frame in a stream, and tools such as MP3Gain take advantage of this for directly applying the gain adjustment to MP3 files, adding undo information so that the process is reversible.

 Target loudness

-The target loudness of ReplayGain utilities is 89 dB sound pressure level.
-The SPL reference comes from a SMPTE recommendation used to calibrate playback levels in movie theaters.
+The target loudness is specified as the loudness of a stereo pink noise signal played back at 89 dB sound pressure level or −14 dB relative to full scale.
+This is based on SMPTE recommendation RP 200:2002, which specifies a similar method for calibrating playback levels in movie theaters using a reference level 6 dB lower (83 dB SPL, −20 dBFS).

-A more common means of specifying a reference level is relative to a full-scale signal.
-ReplayGain nominally plays at -14 dB relative to full-scale leaving 14 dB of headroom for reproduction of dynamic material.
-In contrast, the SMPTE RP 200:2002, on which the ReplayGain reference was originally based, recommends 20 dB of headroom.
-The more recent EBU R 128 suggests 23 dB.

 Track-gain and album-gain

-ReplayGain analysis can be performed on individual tracks, so that all tracks will be of equal volume on playback.
+ReplayGain analysis can be performed on individual tracks so that all tracks will be of equal volume on playback.
 Analysis can also be performed on a per-album basis.
 In album-gain analysis an additional peak-value and gain-value, which will be shared by the whole album, is calculated.
 Using the album-gain values during playback will preserve the volume differences among tracks on an album.

 On playback, listeners may decide if they want all tracks to sound equally loud or if they want all albums to sound equally loud with different tracks having different loudness.
 In album-gain mode, when album-gain data is missing, players should use track-gain data instead.